onnx/models/models/mobilenet/README.md

 Use the notebook [imagenet_verify](../imagenet_verify.ipynb) to verify the accuracy of the model on the validation set.
 Make sure to specify the appropriate model name in the notebook
 ## References
 **Mobilenet-v2**
-Mdel from the paper [MobileNetV2: Inverted Residuals and Linear Bottlenecks](https://arxiv.org/abs/1801.04381)
+Model from the paper [MobileNetV2: Inverted Residuals and Linear Bottlenecks](https://arxiv.org/abs/1801.04381)